Arctic Eggs

-Arctic Eggs (stylized as ARCTIC EGGS) is a 2024 single-player video game developed by The Water Museum and published by Critical Reflex.
+Arctic Eggs is a 2024 single-player video game developed by The Water Museum and published by Critical Reflex.
 In it, the player assumes the role of a "Poultry Prepper" in late 21st century Antarctica.
 Having been caught trying to escape, the Poultry Prepper is sentenced to feed hungry people scattered around a fog-shrouded city.

 Gameplay consists of control over a frying pan into which different items are dropped to be cooked.
-Different items have different cooking properties, and the player must cook the items they're presented with to clear different challenges.
+Different items have different cooking properties, and the player must cook the items they are presented with to clear different challenges.

 Arctic Eggs has received positive reviews.

 Gameplay

 In a standard PC setup, the player walks around with WASD, while the pan is controlled entirely with the mouse.
 With the exception of live ammunition that appears in some of the later challenges, everything dropped into the pan must remain there for the duration of the challenge.
 Different things have to be cooked in different ways — for example, eggs and bacon have to be cooked on both sides, while tins of fish must be heated until they pop open and the fish fall out to be cooked.
 Each challenge ends when everything is cooked.

 Some challenges have unique elements, such as a request to cook a whole stingray, or a request to help an aspiring chef whose pan controls are inverted from the player's own.
 The game also has a sandbox mode, in which the player can build custom cooking challenges and attempt to complete them.